 Attendance is required: Regular attendance is an obligation assumed by every student at the time of registration.
 Late entry or early exits from class are disruptive to the class.
 Excessive absences will result in your being dropped from class or your grade being lowered since a significant portion of your grade is based on in-class participation and group activities.
 It is important that you sit in your assigned seat otherwise you may not get credit for coming to class.
 If you are absent, it is YOUR responsibility to find out what you missed and obtain any necessary handouts.
 You are strongly advised to call a classmate and obtain any class notes and missed information.
 Withdrawing from the course is your responsibility.
-If the

-appropriate forms are not completed and filed with the Office of Admissions and Records by YOU, you will receive a failing grade for the course.

-Preparation of all assignments is essential to the understanding of the course materials.
+If the appropriate forms are not completed and filed with the Office of Admissions and Records by YOU, you will receive a failing grade for the course.
+Bring a working calculator, books and course materials to each class meeting.
+(A three-ring binder to organize all coursework and materials is strongly recommended) Preparation of all assignments is essential to the understanding of the course materials.
+No make-up on chapter quizzes.